Cutis laxa: Introduction

 Treatments and prognosis of cutis laxa vary depending on the specific type of the disorder and the individual case.
 Treatment includes a multifaceted plan that is tailored to the specific case, the presence of coexisting diseases and complications, the age and medical history of the patient, and other factors.

-There is no specific treatment that can ...more treatments »
+There is no specific treatment that can cure or ...more treatments »

 Cutis laxa: Misdiagnosis